Veteran suicide prevention

-If you’re a Veteran in a mental health crisis and you’re thinking about hurting yourself—or you know a Veteran who’s considering this—act now.
-You’re not alone, and you can get help.
+If you’re a Veteran in a mental health crisis and you’re thinking about hurting yourself—or you know a Veteran who’s considering this—get help right away.
+You’re not alone.

 If you’re a Veteran in crisis or concerned about one, connect with our caring, qualified Veterans Crisis Line responders for confidential help.
 Many of them are Veterans themselves.
 This service is private, free, and available 24/7.

 Here’s how you can connect with a Veterans Crisis Line responder, anytime day or night:

 - Start a confidential chat.

 - If you have hearing loss, call TTY: 800-799-4889.